wtsky/javascript-style-guide/README.md

         return element;
     }

+    // bad
+    // make() returns a new element
+    // based on the passed in tag name
+    //
+    // @param <String> tag
+    // @return <Element> element
+    function make(tag) {

+        // ...stuff...

+        return element;
+    }
     ```

 - Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
 Put an empty line before the comment.

     ```javascript
-    // bad
-    var active = true;  // is current tab

     // good
     // is current tab
     var active = true;

-    // bad
-    function getType() {
-        console.log('fetching type...');
-        // set the default type to 'no type' var type = this._type || 'no type';

-        return type;
-    }

     // good
     function getType() {
         console.log('fetching type...');